Soft vs Hard Menstrual Cups: What Are The Differences

 The Super Jennie range is considered one of the softest cups out there and is a good option for those who are more sensitive down there.
 It also has a soft stem so it won't dig in, but some reviewers have noticed that the stem is structurally weak.

-Medium soft or firmness cups are usually the easiest cups to use when you are trying a menstrual cup for the first time.
+Medium firmness cups are usually the easiest cups to use when you are trying a menstrual cup for the first time.

-This is because the cup will ‘pop open’ easier when inserted, but is still quite comfortable for beginners.
+This is because the cup will ‘pop open’ easier when inserted.
+But it is still quite comfortable for beginners.

 - 100% hypoallergenic and suitable for women with latex allergies (nitrosomine and latex free)